Rustfahrtagentur/microcad/doc/CONCEPTS.md

 In the resolving phase, the following steps are done:

 1. the search paths will be recursively scanned for any external µcad files
-2. all symbols (modules, functions, constants and namespaces) in the source file will be put into a symbol tree
+2. all symbols (e,g, parts, functions, constants and namespaces) in the source file will be put into a symbol tree

 At the end all dependent files are loaded and syntax definitions are placed in the symbol tree and everything can be found by it's qualified name.